-- Level 3 - Adds one additional wave to the front of your ship
+- Level 3 - Adds one additional wave to the front of the ship.

 - Level 4 - Also the same as Level 2 but adds 3 waves to the rear of the ship.

-- Level 5 - Your Ship will now shoot 3 waves from the front as well as 3 from the back.
+- Level 5 - The Ship will now shoot 3 waves from the front as well as 3 from the back.

-- Level 2 - One blue lazer that circles in front of you before shooting
+- Level 2 - One blue lazer that circles in front of the ship before shooting.

 - Level 3 - Much like level 2, Level 3 adds one additional lazer.

-- Level 4 - 4 Lazers shooting from the front of your ship
+- Level 4 - 4 Lazers shooting from the front of the ship.

-- Level 1 - One ring surrounding your ship that will absorb shots
+- Level 1 - One ring surrounding the ship that will absorb shots.

-- Level 3 - Two Rings now surround your ship for added defense
+- Level 3 - Two Rings now surround the ship for added defense.

-- Level 4 - Three rings will now surround your ship giving you added protection
+- Level 4 - Three rings will now surround the ship giving it added protection.

-(when using rings your guns default to Level 1 Bullets)
+(when using rings the ship's guns default to Level 1 Bullets)

-Comet Wave - This weapon is granted to you by getting Firepower ( Marked by a large floating F) when you are using bullets.
-This ability adds more bullets to the side of your ship.
+- Comet Wave - This weapon is granted to the ship by getting Firepower (marked by a large floating F) when it is using bullets.
+This ability adds more bullets to the side of the ship.

-Ultra Waves - This weapon is granted to you when you have a wave weapon when picking up this enhancement it doubles the amount of waves coming from the ship.
+- Ultra Waves - This weapon is granted to the ship when it has a wave weapon.
+When picking up this enhancement it doubles the amount of waves coming from the ship.

-Overshield - Marked by a floating S, this gives you a red shield that can take many hits before depleting.
+- Overshield - Marked by a floating S, this gives the ship a red shield that can take many hits before depleting.

-Module - A small piece of machinery will now travel beside you shooting the basic type of the weapon that you are firing.
+- Module - A small piece of machinery will now travel beside the ship shooting the basic type of the weapon that it is firing.

-Homing Missiles - A weapon that is usually avoided due to being slow, your ship will shoot multiple missiles at enemies on screen.
+- Homing Missiles - A weapon that is usually avoided due to being slow, the ship will shoot multiple missiles at enemies on screen.